JordiCondom/HateSpeechCounterSpeechLGBTQIA/README.md

 - **`HSandCSPredictionModels.ipynb`**: Contains code for training both hate speech and counter-speech prediction models.

 - **`LabeledDataLoading.ipynb`**: Integrates labeled datasets from the literature to create `LabeledHateTrainingDataset.csv` (HS) and `LabeledDialoguesForCounterTraining.csv` (CS).

+- **`HS&CSPrediction+TopicModeling.ipynb`**: With small sample datasets, replicates the data pipeline from predicting HS and CS, to performing topic modeling on the hate messages.

 - **Joined Labeled Data**: Includes the following files with raw data (no pre-processing step has been applied yet).
 These files are originated from bringing together the different datasets of the folder `Original Labeled Data`:
   - `LabeledHateTrainingDataset.csv` (HS)